 7. Cultural Experiences.

-Uganda is known for its beautiful natural setup blessed with a number of flora and fauna, to topple the angelic nature it has an amalgamation of different cultures each of which presents a unique way of doing things from norms, customs, beliefs and traditions.
-There are four major kingdoms and well organised chiefdoms in the country, cultural experiences give a chance to explore more into the African culture, meet the local communities, interact and share experiences.
-Tribes present their cultures through traditional songs, dances, and folk telling, most visited tribes include the Batwa, Karamojong’s, Ankole, Buganda, and Acholi.
-Most of the Ugandans are known for their great hospitality it is one country that is very welcoming and worth a visit just to meet and mingle with the people.
+Uganda is known for its beautiful natural setup blessed with a number of flora and fauna, on top of the angelic nature.
+It has an amalgamation of different cultures each of which presents a unique way of doing things from norms, customs, beliefs and traditions.
+There are four major kingdoms and well organised chiefdoms in the country.
+Cultural experiences give a chance to explore more into the African culture, meet the local communities, interact and share experiences.
+Tribes present their cultures through traditional songs, dances, and folk telling.
+Most visited tribes include the Batwa, Karamojong’s, Ankole, Buganda, and Acholi.
+Most of the Ugandans are known for their great hospitality.
+It is one country that is very welcoming and worth a visit just to meet and mingle with the people.

 Ugandans is identified of four ethnic group of people the Bantu occupying the largest part of the country, Nilotic, Nilo-hermites, and the Kalenjin.
-Cultural tours entice your stay especially when seeking to relax and enjoy the moment watching different dances, how these people used to live, telling stories is extremely over whelming.
-Cultural tours will include visiting the Buganda kingdom, Toro palace, Uganda museum, Batwa cultural experience, Ankole kingdom, The Karamojong people, Religious centres to mention a few.
+Cultural tours entice your stay especially when seeking to relax and enjoy the moment watching different dances, how these people used to live, telling stories is extremely overwhelming.
+Cultural tours will include visiting the Buganda kingdom, Tooro palace, Uganda museum, Batwa cultural experience, Ankole kingdom, the Karamojong people, religious centres to mention a few.

 8. Chimpanzee Tracking Tours.

-Kibale Forest National Park is a prime destination for chimpanzee tracking, it hosts more than 1500 individuals of the chimpanzee, 13 primate kinds call this home including the blue monkey, black and white colobus monkey, red-tailed monkey, white cheeked monkey, vervet monkey, olive baboon among others the national park is located in the western part of Uganda, the conservation area was gazette in 1932 and declared a national park area by the 1993, in order to protect the many tree, plant and animal species present in the conservation area.
+Kibale Forest National Park is a prime destination for chimpanzee tracking.
+It hosts more than 1500 individuals of the chimpanzee, 13 primate kinds call this home including the blue monkey, black and white colobus monkey, red-tailed monkey, white cheeked monkey, vervet monkey, olive baboon among others.
+The national park is located in the western part of Uganda and was gazette in 1932 and declared a national park by 1993 in order to protect the many tree, plant and animal species present in the conservation area.
 The forest is the largest cover in Kabarole district forming a continuous corridor with Queen Elizabeth National Park animal corridor south of the conservation area, the Ishasha sector.

-Kibale Forest National Park is one of the places with a high density of chimpanzees, there are high chances of spotting it here compared to any other place with chimpanzee, it begins at the Kanyanchu visitor center early morning by 8:00am, tracking is done in two sessions morning and afternoon hours, if there is a special arrangement then it is always done by the mid-morning.
+Kibale Forest National Park is one of the places with a high density of chimpanzees.
+There are high chances of spotting it here compared to any other place with chimpanzees.
+It begins at the Kanyanchu Visitor Center early morning by 8:00am and tracking is done in two sessions morning and afternoon hours.
+If there is a special arrangement then it is always done by the mid-morning.